Pyramid of Khafre

 The reason behind the construction of this great pyramid

-The construction of pyramids as tombs is associated back to the beliefs of Ancient Egyptians.
+The construction of pyramids as tombs is associated with the beliefs of Ancient Egyptians.
 This majestic civilisation believed that there was life after death.
 Hence, pyramids essentially came for religious purposes.
 Therefore, the mighty Pharaoh built the pyramid to serve as his tomb and demonstrate power and permanence after death.

 Who is Pharaoh Khafre?